n5q/quacker/README.md

 3. **Testing**:
    - Run the test script `test/populate_db.py` to populate the database with random test data:

      ```
      python3 test/populate_db.py
      ```
-   - Adjust parameters for the generated data in the `populate_db()` function in the script if needed.

 ---

 ### **Group Work Break-Down Strategy**